Warhorse Studios: History

 On 10 June 2021, it was announced that Warhorse Studios would be collaborating with Saber Interactive to develop a Kingdom Come: Deliverance port for the Nintendo Switch.
 Kingdom Come: Deliverance Royal Edition, which includes the game's five DLCs, was released in March 2024.

 In April 2024, Warhorse Studios announced Kingdom Come: Deliverance II.
 By this time, the company employed about 250 people.
-The game was released in February 2025 and sold one million units in a single day.
+The game was released in February 2025, and sold one million units in a single day.
+On 12th November, Warhorse announced a sales milestone of 4 million units sold.

+In early 2026, studio founder Vávra withdrew from day-to-day business at Warhorse Studios to devote himself to making a Kingdom Come film adaptation.
+Vávra handed over management of day-to-day business to Prokop Jirsa and Viktor Bocan.
+In May 2026, Warhorse Studios announced that it was working on two open-world role-playing games simultaneously; one of these is another "Kingdom Come adventure", with Prokop Jirsa serving as Creative Director.
+The other announced open-world RPG is set in Middle-earth — in the world of The Lord of the Rings — and is being developed under the leadership of Viktor Bocan.